kelley-sharp/wonderful-todo-list/README.md

 ## Challenge

-This coding challenge I created for myself revolves around building a task list.
+This coding challenge Jake Harding passed on to me revolves around building a task list.
 Tasks belong to groups and can have dependencies on one another (i.e. if task X depends on task Y, task X cannot be completed until task Y is completed).
 The challenge includes 3 components: